 You could also check out the winners of The Facebook Awards or The Shorty Awards for examples of brands that are at the top of their social media game.

-Your favorite brands on social media
+Your favourite brands on social media

 Who do you enjoy following on social media?
 What do they do that compels people to engage and share their content?
 National Geographic, for example, is one of the best on Instagram, combining stunning visuals with compelling captions.